Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists actual user search queries that triggered ads, specifies the return shape, and explicitly names sibling tools for differentiation, achieving a specific verb+resource and distinguishing from alternatives.
+The description clearly states that the tool lists actual user search queries that triggered ads, with one row per search term and specific metrics.
+It distinguishes itself from sibling tools by naming alternatives (search_terms_review, search_terms_analyze, performance_report) and their purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.